kedro-org/kedro/docs/source/get_started/new_project.md

 5) Data Folder: A folder structure for data management
 6) PySpark: Configuration for working with PySpark
 7) Kedro-Viz: Kedro's native visualisation tool

+Which tools would you like to include in your project?
+[1-7/1,3/all/none]:
+ (none):
 ```

 The options are described in more detail in the [documentation about the new project tools](../starters/new_project_tools.md).